 Although most people will build a pantry over time by shopping at their local grocery store, sometimes it makes sense to purchase a food supply or food storage pack.
-In this post, let’s look at what kinds of things are available and who might benefit from investing in emergency food.
+In this post, let’s look at what kinds of emergency foods are available and who might benefit from investing in emergency supply pack.

 When I originally wrote this post several months ago for my forum, emergency food was widely available and shipped almost immediately.
 It is now backordered for months in many cases.
 If this is something that is important to you as you pursue being a prudent and prepared homemaker, you would be wise to order whatever it is you want now so it will eventually make its way to you.
 You won’t get it any sooner by biding your time.

-Who Should Buy a 14-Day Food Supply Pack?
+Who Should Buy a 14-Day Emergency Food Supply Pack?

 Ready-Made Food Supply Companies

 There are a number of companies that sell ready-made food supply packs for every time frame from two or three days to a year.
 If you aren’t familiar with them, here are several packages available on Amazon by different companies so you can get an idea of what they include and how they are structured price-wise.
 Due to my food restrictions, I haven’t tried any of them.
 I know they all have their fans and at the time of compiling this list they all had excellent reviews.

 - Mountain House Just In Case 14-Day Emergency Food Supply